ppicapietra/babycall/README.md

 1. **Transmitter Setup**:
    - Open the app on the device you want to use as the transmitter
    - Grant camera and microphone permissions
-   - Click on the button "Transmitir"
+   - Click on the button "Transmit"

 2. **Viewer Setup**:
-   - Open the app on any device you want to use as a viewer
+   - Open the server url on any device you want to use as a viewer
-   - Click on the button "Visualizar"
+   - Click on the button "Watch"
-   - Start monitoring
+   - Grant camera and microphone permissions (If required)

 3. **YouTube Control**:
    - From any viewer device, enter a YouTube URL
-   - Control playback (play/pause) remotely, broadcasting the new status to all the others viewers
+   - Control playback (play/pause) remotely, broadcasting the new status to all of the others viewers

 ## 📝 License